• Share this on:

 • Watch this short video on YouTube by machine manufacturer Juki about their solutions for balancing the production line using their smart factory system JaNets.

-Figure 1: Hadayana in Jordan uses integrated digital pattern-making machinery in a highly automated production process.
+Figure 1: Hadayana in Jordan uses integrated digital pattern-making machinery in a highly automated production process

 Hadayana in Jordan

-Image source: FT Journalistiek
+Source: FT Journalistiek

-6. Let market data drive your sales strategy
+8. Let market data drive your sales strategy

 The recipe for success in the apparel industry has always been having the right product in store at the right price, at the right moment.
 Traditionally, fashion professionals tried to achieve this by intuition, and sometimes pure speculation.
-Today the industry trusts ever more in data: big amounts of it.
+Today, the industry trusts ever more in data: big amounts of it.
 Anything from inventory, material input, workflow and sales to online engagement via clicks, reviews and even likes and comments is being tracked and analysed.
 The aim is to uncover patterns and to optimise production and sales accordingly.

-European buyers are primarily interested in big data and Artificial Intelligence because it offers an opportunity to better match supply and demand, to make more successful designs and to offer end-customers a hyper-personalised shopping experience.
+European buyers are primarily interested in big data and Artificial Intelligence because it offers an opportunity to better match supply and demand, to make more successful designs and to offer end customers a hyper-personalised shopping experience.
 Analysing big amounts of data points on sales and consumer preference makes it easier for designers and buyers to predict what will be the right style, silhouette, shape/fit, sizing, retail price and even the right way to describe and present the items online or instore and to whom.

 The benefits of knowing your market

 Manufacturers can use big data about market trends to determine which markets are growing or declining or getting more competitive, and which markets, segments and product categories fit best with their own strengths.
-It offers an opportunity to not only focus on what happens in your own business, with your own clients, but to learn from what competitors are doing.
+It offers an opportunity to not only focus on what happens in your own business, with your own clients, but to also learn from what competitors are doing.
 Gaining such insights before talking to (potential) buyers can give you an upper hand in negotiations, and reduce the amount of issues during production and approval.

 Free services such as Google trends or paid alternatives such as Semrush or KWFinder let you track and analyse Google search data for every search phrase imaginable, including apparel items.
-You can narrow your search by geographic location or time-period.
+You can narrow your search by geographic location or time period.

 Tips:

-• Learn from this article on Medium how apparel companies use big data to better curate products for their end-consumers, provide product recommendations, and improve targeting, resulting in a hyper-personalised shopping experience.
+• Learn from this article on Medium how apparel companies use big data to better curate products for their end consumers, provide product recommendations, and improve targeting, resulting in a hyper-personalised shopping experience;

-• Consider taking paid advice from consultancies such as Edited, who track billions of stock keeping units daily to analyse market trends.
+• Consider taking paid advice from consultancies such as Edited, who track billions of stock keeping units daily to analyse market trends;

-• Read The State of Fashion 2022 report by consultancy firm McKinsey (PDF).
+• Read The State of Fashion 2024 report by consultancy firm McKinsey (PDF).
 It contains useful information about different growth strategies for online sales.

 Market intelligence consultancies such as Edited.com analyse billions of stock-keeping units daily to get real-time data on market trends.

-7. Use digitalisation to become more sustainable
+Use digitisation to become more sustainable

 Transparency

 The need for more transparency and sustainability in the apparel supply chain is obvious.
-The European Environment Agency (EEA) has reported that textiles are the fourth-largest cause of environmental pressure after food, housing and transport.
-A report by Mckinsey (2020) on consumer sentiment towards sustainability in fashion revealed that 57% of UK and German consumers have made significant changes to their lifestyles to reduce their environmental impact with 65% making a commitment to purchase more durable fashion items.
+The European Environment Agency (EEA) has reported that textiles are the fourth-largest cause of environmental pressure after food, housing and transport.A report by Mckinsey (2020) on consumer sentiment towards sustainability in fashion revealed that 57% of UK and German consumers have made significant changes to their lifestyles to reduce their environmental impact with 65%, making a commitment to purchase more durable fashion items.

-The trend in the consumer market for sustainability is so strong, that the Austrian raw material manufacturer Lenzing Group has even decided to directly engage with end-consumers via an e-shop.
-This webshop showcases over 200 products made of Tencel branded lyocell and modal fibre items online.
+The trend in the consumer market for sustainability is so strong, that the Austrian raw material manufacturer Lenzing Group has even decided to directly engage with end consumers via an e-shop.
+This web shop showcases over 200 products made of Tencel branded lyocell and modal fibre items online.

 Tips: